Speedball (art products): History

 In 1925 Hunt acquired the "Boston Specialty Company", manufacturer of Boston Pencil Pointers, a line of pencil sharpeners.
 Throughout the Great Depression, Hunt reduced operations, then recovering with the development of some pens.
 In 1942, regulations on stainless steel stopped production of pencil sharpeners and specialty metal items.
 The sale of silver alloy nibs kept the company viable during World War II.

 George Bartol III, joined the C. Howard Hunt Pen Company in 1946, first as an apprentice in the company's manufacturing department.
-He would later succeeded father as president in 1956.
+He would later succeed his father as president in 1956.
 In 1969, he also became chairman of the board.
 Bartol's leadership transformed the small, family-owned C. Howard Hunt Pen Company into the publicly held "Hunt Manufacturing Company".

 In 1957, the factory moved from Camden to Statesville, North Carolina, while the offices were relocated in Pennsauken, NJ in 1963 and then to Philadelphia in 1965.
 Notable events during those years include the company's arranging for the immigration of expert pen makers from England, and its sponsorship of sports teams in Camden's amateur and industrial leagues.

 By the 1990s, Hunt marketed a large range of products that included (apart from its pens) papers, markers, utility knives, drawing boards, office furniture, office supplies, and roller laminators.
 The company offered them through its own brand as subsidiaries such as X-Acto, Bienfang, Conté, Boston, or Stabilo.

 On 14 November 1997, the company CEO, Walt Glazer, led a buy-out of the Speedball division during a major restructuring of the Hunt Corporation.
 As a result, the company was renamed "Speedball", and former Hunt pens started to be commercialized under the Speedball brand.